ioCarb/ship2earn/w3bstream/create-config.md

 # creating a config

+Configs contain all information retaining to a project, like the blockchain endpoint, the compiled zk-circuit etc.

 ## create a config file using ioctl:

 The default values for `-p` and `-k` are the same as selected below so feel free to not set these options.
 The `-e` field is used for the proving scheme.
 Just use `ioctl ws procject config --help` for help